David-R-Lange/David-R-Lange/README.md

-- Hi, I’m @David-R-Lange
+Hi, I’m @David-R-Lange
-- I’m interested in Mathematics, Numerical Optimization, Numerics of ODEs/PDEs
+I’m just your average computer engineering student turnded mathematician and currently interested in Mathematics, Numerical Optimization, Numerics of ODEs/PDEs
-- I’m currently learning Numerical Mathematics, Octave/Matlab and C++
+Currently, I'm learning Numerical Mathematics, Octave/Matlab and C++ actively and learning new programming languages like rust, C# and javascript in my free time
-- You can reach me via my email: renedavidbrueggemann@gmail.com
+You can reach me via my email: renedavidbrueggemann@gmail.com